hcheung01/system_engineering-devops/0x02-shell_redirections/README.md

 7. echo -e "Holberton School\n" > "\*\\'"Holberton" "School"\'\\*$\?\*\*\*\*\*:)" to create file name with special characters.
 8. ls -la > ls_cwd_content to push list into file
 9. tail -n 1 iacta >> iacta to push last line into another file
-10. find . -name \*.js -type f -delete to remove files in current directory or subdirectories.
+10. find . -name \*.js -type f -delete to remove files in current directory or subdirectories
 11. find . maxdepth 1 -type d -print | wc -l to search and count subdirectories print by per line
 12. ls -t -1 | head to display first 10 lines of directory
 13. sort | uniq -u for inputs and outputing same characters with no duplicates